SanthoshD123/python-projects/README.md

 A collection of practical, ready-to-use Python scripts for everyday tasks, automation, utilities, and fun projects.

 ## 📋 Overview
-This repository contains over 40 Python scripts covering a wide range of applications - from file conversion tools and web utilities to security scripts and games.
+This repository contains 40+ Python scripts covering a wide range of applications - from file conversion tools and web utilities to security scripts and games.
 Each script is designed to be standalone and solve specific practical problems.

 ## 🚀 Featured Categories